Reagrover/trial/README.md

 # trial
-The one with the GitHub
+The one with the GitHub.
+commiting change necessary by creating a submain branch.